 To list available commands, either run

 dcos with no parameters or run

-For easy reference, these environment variables are supported by the DC/OS CLI and can be set dynamically.
+These environment variables are supported by the DC/OS CLI and can be set dynamically.

 DCOS_CONFIG=/<home-directory>/.dcos/dcos.toml.
 For example, if you moved your DC/OS configuration file to

 Indicates whether to verify SSL certificates or set the path to the SSL certificates.
 You must set this variable manually.
 Setting this environment variable is equivalent to setting the

 dcos config set core.ssl_verify option in the DC/OS configuration file.
 For example, to indicate that you want to set the path to SSL certificates: